Capillary malformation (port wine stain)

 Capillary malformations only affect the skin, but they may be a sign of something more serious under the skin.
 If the malformation is on the face or spine or on top of swollen soft tissue, your child should see a pediatric specialist who is an expert in blood vessel birthmarks.

 Most capillary malformations do not need treatment.
 If you and your child’s doctor elect treatment, there’s a good chance that treatment will be with a pulsed-dye laser.
 Before choosing treatment, you should know that:

-- It works best on the face, neck and chest.
+- Works best on the face, neck and chest

-- It can take many treatments to achieve the full effects of the laser.
+- Can take many treatments to achieve the full effects of the laser

 - The redness should fade, but it may not disappear completely.